ospalh/anki-addons/_posts/2015-10-16-Local_CSS_and_DIY_night_mode.md

 title: Local CSS and DIY night mode
 subtitle: Adapt card styles to time and place
 main_file: local_css_and_diy_night_mode.py
-status: working
+status: updated planned
 layout: addon
 permalink: Local_CSS_and_DIY_night_mode.html
-status_color: green
+status_color: yellow
-status_text_color: white
+status_text_color: black
 abstract: >
   Add styling from a local CSS file.
 With this, the card style can be adapted to time (night colors) and place (small fonts on small